Troubleshooting login or CMS problems

 eazyCMS has been designed to be as usable and compatible as possible.
 It has been tested in all major browsers to ensure that no matter what software you use, you can edit your site with the minimum of fuss.
 However, certain configurations or software setups can raise issues with the user of the CMS.
 For the best possible experience, you should take note of the information below.

-We recommend the use of Internet Explorer 7+, Firefox 4+, Apple Safari 5+ and Google Chrome on PCs and Firefox on Macs in order for the best eazyCMS experience.
+We recommend the use of newer versions of Microsoft Edge, Mozilla Firefox, Apple Safari and Google Chrome, in order to have the best eazyCMS experience.

 After you log in, we need a way to securely keep track of your session - so we know that it really is you who is editing your site.
 To do this, a cookie is set in your browser, which contains a unique code allowing us to identify you.
 Because of this, you must ensure that cookies are enabled in your browser's security settings for the eazycms.com domain name.